lion328/qemu-fw-cfg-rs/README.md

 # qemu-fw-cfg-rs

-A Rust library for reading fw_cfg from QEMU.
+A Rust library for reading fw_cfg from QEMU